-They may be known for their British country styles but you’ll find the Barbour flagship store at the heart of the capital, in Covent Garden.
-The two-storey space houses the men’s and women’s Lifestyle and Heritage ranges, including their famous wax jackets, and accessories.
-It’s the perfect place for city dwellers to find clothing for weekend jaunts and for tourists to discover one of Britain’s most prized fashion companies.
+They may be known for their British country styles, but you’ll find the Barbour flagship store at the heart of the capital, in Covent Garden.
+The two-storey space houses the men’s and women’s Lifestyle and Heritage ranges, including their famous wax jackets and accessories.
+It’s the perfect place for city dwellers to find clothing for weekend excursions and for tourists to discover one of Britain’s most prized fashion companies.

 Though a heritage brand, it still thrives today, with celebrities such as Alexa Chung, Tinie Tempah, and Sarah Jessica Parker helping to give them the cool factor.
-They have stayed both timeless and on-trend through a number of hugely successful collaborations with fellow design houses, including Temperley and Paul Smith Jeans, creating hype over limited edition collections alongside their stalwart hero products.
+They have stayed timeless and on-trend through several hugely successful collaborations with fellow design houses, including Temperley and Paul Smith Jeans, creating hype over limited-edition collections alongside their stalwart hero products.